 The above relates to planning and development approvals under the Planning and Development Act 2008, Regulations and the Shire’s Local Planning Scheme only, a building application may still be required under the Building Act.
 Please email firstname.lastname@example.org should you have any further queries.

-- At this stage we ask that everyone travelling on the unsealed road network exercise caution; immediate hazards from the cyclone have been largely cleared, but there will be some road damage that will take time to repair.
+- At this stage we ask that everyone travelling on the unsealed road network exercise caution; immediate hazards from the cyclone have been largely cleared, but there will be some road damage and signage that will take time to repair.

 - All roads are open and powerlines have been removed